 You should not share information regarding individual student grades.
 Be careful, also not to give out information about a student over the telephone.
 Items such as address, telephone numbers, grades, major, and class level may be protected confidential information.
 If you have computer printouts containing information about students, be sure to keep them in a secure location.

-For a copy of CSU Stanislaus policies and procedures concerning access to student records, contact the Campus Compliance Officer at Ext.
+For a copy of Stanislaus State policies and procedures concerning access to student records, contact the Campus Compliance Officer at Ext.
 3006.

 Unlawful Harassment and Discrimination